 And... an extra 25-50cc is unlikely to make a difference

-Be prepared that in breast implant surgery your body may only take the smaller implant.
+Be prepared that in your breast augmentation your body may only take the smaller breast implant.
 The above lady (30c to 30F lady) was recommended 3 implant sizes at her consultation (295cc, 335cc and 375cc) and ended up with the smaller of the three because that's all her body could accommodate.

 Size does matter (I am resisting the urge to smirk as I write this!) but so does your sense of proportion and body balance.
 Remember that when you get caught up in the cc numbers game.

-If you're starting with a small A cup, don't expect to go up to a DD cup after one breast surgery.
-It's important to set realistic goals.
+If you're starting with a small A cup, don't expect to go up to a DD cup after one breast augmentation It's important to set realistic goals.

 It is the plastic surgeon's job to pick the right breast implant options, not the patient's.
-Implant selection is really pretty technical.
+Breast implant selection is really pretty technical.